 Hometown: Lake Placid, New York

-A former Division 1 Nordic Skier at Harvard, David McCahill most recently served as the Director of the New York Ski Educational Foundation Winter Term in Lake Placid, New York.
-He also teaches physics and calculus to members of the US Freestyle (aerials) program.
+A former Division 1 Nordic Skier at Harvard, I most recently served as the Director of the New York Ski Educational Foundation Winter Term in Lake Placid, New York.
+I also teach physics and calculus to members of the US Freestyle (aerials) program.

-A proud Adirondacker and native of Lake Placid, New York, David is a graduate of Harvard College where he majored in environmental science and public policy.
-While at Harvard, David captained the Division 1 Nordic Ski Team, and he was a four-time trip leader with the college’s First-Year Outdoor Program.
-Following graduation, David returned to Lake Placid to teach science and math at the National Sports Academy and to coach ski jumping and cross-country skiing with the NYSEF, where he was honored by the United States Ski/Snowboard Association as the “Domestic Ski Jumping/Nordic Combined Coach of the Year” for the 2010/2011 season.
-David spent the two years living and working in Innsbruck, Austria, teaching English at a Technical College through a grant from the Fulbright Commission and the Austrian Ministry of Education.
-While in Austria, he divided his free time between cycling, backcountry skiing and mountaineering—but on the good days, you’d find him doing all three.
+A proud Adirondacker and native of Lake Placid, New York, I am a graduate of Harvard University, where I majored in environmental science and public policy.
+While at Harvard, I captained the Division 1 Nordic Ski Team, and I was a four-time trip leader with the college’s First-Year Outdoor Program.
+Following graduation, I returned to Lake Placid to teach science and math at the National Sports Academy and to coach ski jumping and cross-country skiing with the NYSEF, where I was honored by the United States Ski/Snowboard Association as the “Domestic Ski Jumping/Nordic Combined Coach of the Year” for the 2010/2011 season.
+I spent two years living and working in Innsbruck, Austria, teaching English at a Technical College through a grant from the Fulbright Commission and the Austrian Ministry of Education.
+While in Austria, I divided my free time between cycling, backcountry skiing and mountaineering—but on the good days, I’d do all three.